 Don’t think too big

 Finally, you must understand if your fear is there because the endeavor you are looking at seems too daunting.
 It’s okay and recommended to have big, audacious goals and dreams, but every so often, that becomes a source of fear when reality sets in.
+Although you must think big to accomplish big things, there’s always a danger in thinking too big too soon.

 If that’s the case, don’t look at the whole challenge as one big thing.
 Break it down into pieces or divide and conquer.
 Then, make the very first step toward the smallest task, and that’s what will ignite your momentum.